sigrennesmetropole/photos_obliques/README.md

 - script folder contains all necessary shell to build and install database
 - cadastrapp folder contains webapplication distributing webservice

+## Installation
+This module contains two parts :

+1. One client-side with installation and administration [documentation](https://github.com/sigrennesmetropole/photos_obliques/tree/master/addons/photos_obliques)

+2. One server-side with installation documentation

+This application has been developed in the form of webapp + addon (geOrchestra 15.12).

+## Configuration
+All the addon's configuration is set by options in ```manifest.json``` file (more informations in [README.MD](https://github.com/sigrennesmetropole/photos_obliques/tree/master/addons/photos_obliques))

 This project has been funded by :

 <table>